- 1/4 cup chopped almonds

-- Bake at 350° for 70-75 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 70-75 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pan on a wire rack for 15 minutes; remove sides of pan.
 Serve warm.
 Yield: 12 servings.

 Reviews forCranberry Crumble Coffee Cake